adnasa/konzilo-wp/README.md

 # Wordpress integration for Konzilo

-This plugin allows you to connect your wordpress installation to wordpress.
+This plugin allows you to connect your Wordpress installation to [Konzilo](http://konzilo.org/).

 ## LICENSE